AhmedOsama0js/package-react-modals-kit/README.md

 ### MainModal

-`MainModal` is the base modal component that you can use for various purposes like displaying messages, forms, or other content in a modal.
+The `MainModal` component is a versatile modal that can display messages, forms, or any other content within a modal interface.

 ```jsx
 import React, { useState } from "react";